aspose-svg/Aspose.SVG-Documentation/net/drawing-basics/svg-path-data/_index.md

 ---
 <link href="./../../style.css" rel="stylesheet" type="text/css" />

-The `<path>` element allows you to draw the outlines of shapes by combining lines, curves, arcs, etc. It is a versatile and flexible SVG element for creating both simple and complex open and closed paths.
+The `<path>` element allows you to draw the outlines of shapes by combining lines, curves, and arcs.
+It is a versatile and flexible SVG element for creating both simple and complex open and closed paths.
 The  `<path>` element determines by one attribute - **d**.

 The following groups of commands inhere to **d** attribute:

 ***moveto (M, m)***